Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Conclusions

 \section{Conclusions}

-The limit of large number of antennas has been studied in the MIMO literature for decades.
-In this paper, we have noticed that previous asymptotic analyses have used channel models that are only accurate in the far-field, while the asymptotic limit can only be approached when operating the near-field.
-Hence, the asymptotic SE behaviors and power scaling laws in the existing literature can be misleading.
-To address this issue, we have derived a physically accurate channel gain expression for planar arrays, taking both polarization and near-field conditions (such as varying effective antenna areas) into account.
-We have used this model to revisit the power scaling laws and asymptotic limits in three MIMO setups: mMIMO, mMIMO relays, and IRS.
+The limit of a large number of antennas has been studied in the multi-antenna literature for decades and is a core motivation behind the mMIMO technology.
+In this paper, we have noticed that previous asymptotic analyses have used channel models that are only accurate in the far-field, while the asymptotic limit can only be approached when operating in the near-field.
+Hence, the asymptotic SE behaviors and asymptotic power scaling laws in the existing literature can potentially be misleading.
+To determine when the asymptotic behaviors break down, we have derived a physically accurate channel gain expression for planar arrays, taking both polarization and near-field conditions (such as varying effective antenna areas) into account.
+We have used this model to revisit the power scaling laws and asymptotic limits in three MIMO setups: conventional mMIMO, half-duplex mMIMO relays, and IRS-aided communications.

 The main observations are as follows.
 The total channel gains in the two mMIMO setups grow as $N$ in the far-field, where $N$ is the number of antennas/elements, while it grows as $N^2$ in the IRS setup.
-Numerical results showed that these behaviors are accurate even when the arrays have thousands of elements/antennas, thus the classical scaling results are accurate in most practical deployments.
+Numerical results showed that these behaviors are accurate even when the arrays have many thousands of elements/antennas, thus the classical scaling results are accurate in most practical deployments.
 However, the growth rate eventually tapers off when entering the near-field, and the channel gain converges to $1/3$ as $N\to \infty$ in the mMIMO setups, and is upper bounded by $1/9$ in the IRS setup.
-Consequently, any power scaling law that lets the transmit power go asymptotically to zero will also lead to zero asymptotic SE.
+The near-field behavior begins when the width/height of the array is comparable (or larger) than the distance to the transmitter/receiver.
+A consequence is that any power scaling law that lets the transmit power go asymptotically to zero will also lead to zero asymptotic SE.